LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 Defining log points
 -------------------

 Logtalk log points are similar to breakpoints and thus the line number must correspond to the first line of an entity clause.
-When the debugger reaches a log point, it prints a log message and continues without halting execution for taking a port command.
+When the debugger reaches a log point, it prints a log message and continues without pausing execution for reading a port command.
 When the log message is an empty atom, the default port output message is printed.
 When the log message starts with a ``%`` character, the default port output message is printed followed by the log message.
 In these two cases, the debugger prints a ``@`` character at the beginning of the line for easy recognition of log points output.
 When the log message is neither empty or starts with a ``%`` character, the log message is printed instead of the default port output message.
 In this case, the message can contain ``$KEYWORD`` placeholders that are expanded at runtime.
 The valid keywords are:

 - ``PORT``
 - ``ENTITY``